Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Kent State and its opponents have scored at least 56 points -- this matchup's point total -- just once this year.
+- Kent State and its opponents have scored at least 57 points or more only one time this season.

-- The two teams combine to score 39.8 points per game, 16.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 39.8, is 17.2 points fewer than Saturday's over/under.

-- These two squads combine to surrender 49.5 points per game, 6.5 fewer than this contest's over/under.
+- These two squads combine to allow 49.5 points per game, 7.5 fewer than this contest's over/under.

-- The Golden Flashes and their opponents have scored an average of 66.0 points per game in 2021, 10.0 more than Saturday's total.
+- The average total in Golden Flashes games this season is 66.0, 9.0 points more than Saturday's total of 57.

-- The 56 over/under in this game is 5.6 points higher than the 50.4 average total in Falcons games this season.
+- In 2021, games involving the Falcons have averaged a total of 50.4 points, 6.6 fewer than this game's set over/under.

 Kent State Stats and Trends

-- In games that Kent State picks up more than 322.0 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Kent State piles up over 322.0 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Golden Flashes have four giveaways this season, while the Falcons have eight takeaways .